agentsflowdev/agentsflow/README.md

 Each activity accepts and returns typed dataclasses defined in the `agentsflow` package.
 Consult the docstrings in `agentsflow/activities/*.py` for parameter details and payload structures.
+Issue providers read their credentials directly from the worker environment: export `JIRA_EMAIL`, `JIRA_API_TOKEN`, and `GITHUB_TOKEN` (plus optional `JIRA_TIMEOUT_SECONDS` / `GITHUB_TIMEOUT_SECONDS`) before starting the worker so every activity invocation can authenticate.

 SDLC Workflow
 -------------
-The repository also ships with a high-level workflow that mirrors the Langflow SDLC pipeline while relying on [PydanticAI's Temporal integration](https://ai.pydantic.dev/durable_execution/temporal/) for LLM calls.
+The repository also ships with a high-level workflow that mirrors the Agentsflow SDLC pipeline while relying on [PydanticAI's Temporal integration](https://ai.pydantic.dev/durable_execution/temporal/) for LLM calls.
 Register it alongside the activities: